namx05/audits/README.md

 # Smart Contract Audit and Finding Reports by Naman Jain

-Listed below are the Smart Contract audits I’ve conducted since starting in Web3 security.
+Here are the smart contract audits I’ve conducted since I began working in Web3 security.
 Each entry includes the publishing firm and a link to the public report.

 > [!TIP]
 > The most interesting reports are marked 💎, mildly interesting as 👌 and less interesting as 📰. <br>